partkeepr/PartKeepr/README.md

 Demo Site
 ---------

-To test everything which has been written so far, please visit http://partdb2.felicitus.org for a demo which is built from the git sources once an hour.
+To test everything which has been written so far, please visit http://partkeepr.felicitus.org for a demo which is built from the git sources once an hour.

 Requirements
 ------------

-PartDB2 needs:
+PartKeepr needs:

 * PHP 5.3.2 and up
 * APC (see http://www.php.net/manual/en/apc.installation.php how to install it)